yoyoberenguer/VideoStreamingSocket/README.md

 This algorithm written in python is showing how to transfer a video and sound data over a tcp socket connection.

-You will need the following python libraries install on your system if you try to run the code from source.
+You will need the following python libraries install on your system if you are trying to run the code from source.
 ```
 1. socket       # for creating socket object
 2. threading    # used for Subclassing code to run in parallel
 3. pygame       # for displaying the video on the server and client
+4. lz4          # for compression
 ```

 Start the client socket first then the server socket in a command prompt